 - Did natural selection create us to fill a specific niche in the environment and that explains why we fit this environment so well?

 The point of those two questions is independent of your belief.
 Whether the environment perfectly fits us, or we perfectly fit the environment, the relationship between us and our environment looks the same.
 We can not tell by a quick examination which one is true.
 The relationship we have to the Earth is the same independent on how you look at it.

 How does this relate to Content Marketing?

 If you publish content without regard for assumptions about your ideal prospect, the people who find your website via organic search will be the ones whose search queries most closely match the content of your website.

-Alternatively, if you make assumptions about your idea prospect and it affects what you publish and how, the people who find your website via organic search will be the ones whose search queries most closely match the content of your website.
+Alternatively, if you make assumptions about your ideal prospect and it affects what you publish and how the people who find your website via organic search will be the ones whose search queries most closely match the content of your website.

 Although each of those two scenarios will likely attract different sets of people, the dynamic between your website and the search engines is the same.